jsmithabq/appserver/README.md

       ...
     }

-AppServer includes two 'sub-colors.*' scripts in 'binsh' that search for and replace each occurrence of the "pseudo color variable following comment" with the RGB value specified in the pseudo variable definitions.
+AppServer includes two "sub-colors.*" scripts in 'binsh' that search for and replace each occurrence of the "pseudo color variable following comment" with the RGB value specified in the pseudo variable definitions.
 This scheme can be replaced by CSS variables once they are widely supported.